knu/bcbiff/README.md

 missing.

 Bcbiff calls the `sendmail` command to send a mail.
-Sendmail (or any compatible software such as Qmail or Postfix) must be properly configured.
+Sendmail (or any compatible software such as qmail or Postfix) must be properly configured.

 ## SEE ALSO